-- a) He shall on another occasion make the boat available at a suitable location agreed with the measurer so that flotation measurements may be taken. - b) He is responsible for preparing the boat in measurement trim as specified in 502.2.
-He shall declare to the measurer the weight and location of all ballast, except that contained in the external keel or centerboard, and all other items mentioned in 402.2(h).
+- a) He shall on another occasion make the boat available at a suitable location agreed with the measurer so that flotation measurements may be taken. - b) He is responsible for preparing the boat in measurement trim as specified in 5.02.2.
+He shall declare to the measurer the weight and location of all ballast, except that contained in the external keel or centerboard.
 He shall, together with the measurer, complete and initial the Measurement Condition Check List & Inventory (See Appendix 2). - c) If the boat is fitted with a drop keel and/or a movable appendage which is to be locked for measurement and racing under 6.06.3, the owner/PIC shall be responsible for ensuring that a positive locking and locating device is fitted at the time of measurement.
 If the device is to be freed for cruising or at other times when the boat is not racing the device must be of a form that will positively locate and retain the keel in one predetermined position.